 In MIG or Metal Inert Gas welding, a spool of steel wire or electrode is continuously fed from the machine, first through a liner and then out of a contact tip in the gun.MIG also requires power to heat and melt the wire.
 The Inert gas (helium, argon) flows out of the gun and shields the weld puddle from the atmosphere which contains gases like hydrogen & oxygen for neat welds.
 The word Inert itself means the gas won’t blend with any other substance.

-Most digitized MIG welders available today automatically regulate the electrical settings of the arc.
+Most digitized MIG welders available today automatically regulate the electrical settings of the arc, and in that sense are vastly superior to butane torches that are gas powered.
 In case of the manual machines, you need to be careful about the torch positioning, welding direction, speed and amperage level.
 In a nutshell, MIG welding is all about melting the wire electrode in the arc to run a bead through feeding.
 MIG joints are widely chosen over stick welding as the former doesn’t allow any weld distortion by shielding the puddle against the atmosphere.
 Therefore, the joints are sturdier and more durable.
 MIG welding is performed upon a number of thin materials, aluminum, stainless and carbon steel and alloys.

 Types of MIG Welding